Tony-kan/pdf_chat/README.md

 ## <a name="description">Project overview: ChatPDF Api </a>

-A Rag RESTful API using Flask,Ollama,Langchain and chromaDB.
+A Rag RESTful API using Flask,Ollama from local,Langchain and chromaDB.

 ## <a name="tech-stack"> Tech Stack *  </a>
 - Flask (Backend)